The transmission code can be found on the bottom of the transmission bell-housing and is broken down as such:

 Please visit BrokeVW

-There's a big hole on top, what's it for?
-That is the timing hole; it is where you access the timing marks on the flywheel in order to check and set the engine/ignition timing.
+The big hole on top: This is where you access the timing marks on the flywheel in order to check and set the engine/ignition timing.

 Shifter/shift knob thread size: 12mmx1.50

 Clutch in at red lights?
-Keeping the clutch pedal pressed in at red lights is not necessarily a bad thing, but it puts more wear and tear on the throw-
+Keeping the clutch pedal pressed in at red lights is not necessarily a bad thing, but it puts more wear and tear on the throw-out bearing.

 Using the transmission to hold the car while stopped on a hill?
 Don't do it, unless you can afford to replace the clutch at regular intervals.
 Please use your brakes when stopped on a hill.